Cincinnati Auto Accident Lawyer and Car Accident Attorney investigating preventable accidents for injured plaintiffs nationwide

 Therefore, the injured party is entitled to compensation under Ohio Law.
 Compensation may include property damages, payment of medical care (past and future), loss of past earnings, loss of future earning potential, loss of enjoyment of ordinary activity, and pain and suffering.

-In recent years, The Lyon Firm also obtained a $1.5 million settlement for an underinsured motorist claim on behalf of a family who suffered the loss of their father when a distracted motorist crossed a double yellow line while speaking on the phone.
+The Lyon Firm also obtained a $1.5 million settlement for an under-insured motorist claim on behalf of a family who suffered the loss of their father when a distracted motorist crossed a double yellow line while speaking on the phone.

 Negligent motorists, transportation companies, auto repair shops, and auto manufacturers may be held liable for injuries and deaths on Ohio roadways.
 In many cases, an injured plaintiff can recover rightful compensation under Ohio Law for property damages, medical costs, lost wages, and pain and suffering.